About the Symposium

 The Dhanani School Undergraduate Research Symposium (DURS) is an annual academic initiative that provides undergraduate students a platform to showcase their research work, innovations, and scholarly contributions.
 The symposium encourages knowledge-sharing, interdisciplinary collaboration, and intellectual engagement among students, faculty, and industry experts.

-Dr. Ihsan Ayyub Qazi is a Professor of Computer Science at the Lahore University of Management Sciences (LUMS), where he leads the Internet, Data, and Society Lab (IDSL).
-He holds a Ph.D. from the University of Pittsburgh and has held research appointments at the University of California, Berkeley and institutions in Australia.
-His research focuses on networked systems and their societal impacts, spanning clinical AI and digital health, digital development, and trustworthy AI systems.
-At IDSL, he leads projects that combine computational approaches, including generative AI and privacy-preserving machine learning, with rigorous social science methods such as randomized controlled trials.
-By bridging computational and human-centered perspectives, his work aims to develop digital technologies that serve diverse communities equitably while remaining effective, resource-efficient, and safe.
-His work has been published in leading venues across computer science, economics, and medicine, including ACL, ACM SIGCOMM, CHI, Nature Health, NEJM AI, and the Journal of Development Economics.
-He co-leads Pakistan's National Center in Big Data & Cloud Computing and the National AI Hub.
-His research has been supported by the World Bank Group, the Google Faculty Research Award, and multiple Meta Integrity Research Awards, and he has received teaching and alumni achievement honors from LUMS and the University of Pittsburgh.
+Dr. Ihsan Ayyub Qazi is a Professor of Computer Science at the Lahore University of Management Sciences (LUMS), where he co-leads two of Pakistan's most ambitious research initiatives: the National Center in Big Data & Cloud Computing and the National AI Hub.
+He also serves as the Director of LUMS’s Digital Health program and its online learning platform, LUMSx.
+He holds a Ph.D. from the University of Pittsburgh and has held research appointments at the University of California, Berkeley and institutions in Australia and Germany.
+His research sits at the intersection of clinical AI and digital health, information integrity, and trustworthy AI systems.
+He has published in top-tier venues spanning computer science, economics, and medicine including ACL, ACM SIGCOMM, CHI, Nature Health, the New England Journal of Medicine (NEJM) AI, and the Journal of Development Economics.
+His work has been supported by the World Bank Group, the Gates Foundation, a Google Faculty Research Award, and multiple Meta Integrity Research Awards.
+He has also been recognized with teaching and alumni achievement honors from LUMS and the University of Pittsburgh.

 Applications of AI for societal challenges